 Bonus: my family now has an inside joke that no one else understands whenever this song comes on.
 That’s something I’ll happily take credit for, even at the expense of my pride.

 What songs have you been singing the wrong lyrics to for years?
-I’d love to hear them and laugh along with you!
+Please share them in the comment section below—I’d love to hear them and laugh along with you!